A cryptocurrency analyst has a center seat in the emerging new field of digital finance.

 5. Get involved in the crypto community

-Join online forums, attend conferences (including virtual conferences), listen to guest speakers and podcasts, follow thought leaders on Twitter—do what you need to do to get involved in the crypto community.
+Join online forums, attend conferences (including virtual meetings), listen to guest speakers and podcasts, follow thought leaders on Twitter—do what you need to do to get involved in the crypto community.
 Forums and platforms are where experts and individuals well-versed in cryptocurrency exchange ideas.

 Cryptocurrency Degree: Career Outlook